lizardsystem/nensskel/README.rst

 ------------------

 Nensskel originates at `Nelen & Schuurmans <http://www.nelen-schuurmans.nl>`_.
-We set it up the way we like it and we change it the way we like it.
+We set it up the way we like it and we change it the way we like it so it might not fit your case 100%.

-It does, however, provide a good example for full django applications/sites, with a complete setup.
-For example, the django sites come with a full-blown nginx config.
-Django-staticfiles is included for easy css/js setup.
+But it does provide a good example to give you a head start with a completely setup Django application/site.
+For example, the Django sites come with a full-blown nginx config and Django-staticfiles is included for easy css/js setup.

+If the available templates don't serve your need, you can do two things:
+1. Clone the repository and edit the template as you like; possibly submit a pull request
+2. Make your own template

+Drop us a line if you need help.

 Example for your own skeleton